anushka822/AV-Research-Work/README.md

 ---

 ## Abstract
-This repository contains implementations and experimental studies focused on **reinforcement learning (RL)** methods for **autonomous vehicle (AV) decision-making**.
+This repository contains implementations and experimental studies focused on reinforcement learning (RL) methods for autonomous vehicle (AV) decision-making.
 The work explores both value-based and policy-based reinforcement learning algorithms with an emphasis on robustness and performance under varying conditions.
 ---

 ## Methods and Algorithms